aleivag/concurrentd/README.md

 concurrentd
 -------------

-Ever wanted to run a peace of code in a "more restricted environment"?, _a la container_... for instance, ever wanted tp run a method, but not allow it to access the internet, or to not be able to write data, or to limit the amount of cpu a single python method can take?... well I have... and I made multiprocessd just for that
+Ever wanted to run a section of your code in a "more restricted environment"?, maybe _a la container_... for instance, ever wanted to run a method, but not allow it to access the internet, or to not be able to write data, or to limit the amount of cpu a single python method can take?... well I have... so I made concurrentd just for that

 show don't tell
 ================
-In coding as in screenplay writing, the logix is show not tell. so here are a couple of practical examples
+In coding as in screenplay writing, the logic is show not tell.
+So here are a couple of practical examples

 let's assume you want to execute a method, but want that method to run as a different user, using only 20% of CPU, with no network access, and having the entire filesystem as read only (except for tmp), then this code will get you there